wp-plugins/simple-ads-manager/readme.txt

 * Outputting ads in any place of theme template using `drawAdsPlace` function
 * Automatic outputting ads in single post/page if allowed
 * Customized limitation of displaying advertisements by types of page
-* Customized limitation of displaying advertisements on single post page by post category (categories) or post ID (IDs)
+* Customized limitation of displaying advertisements on single post page by post ID (IDs)
+* Customized limitation of displaying advertisements on single post page or category archive page by category (categories)
+* Customized limitation of displaying advertisements on single post page or author archive page by author (authors)
 * Schedule of displaying each advertisment if allowed
 * Statistics of hits
 * Statistics of clicks (your own advertisment image mode)